Mulelur/node-api/README.md

 ### About

-Your task is to implement endpoints to a get list of available sim cards, list sim card orders, place an order, and to take an order.
+Node js with endpoints that get's a list of available sim cards, list sim card orders, place an order, and to take an order.

 ### posts